-Bunk beds are fairly sturdy and can handle a reasonable amount of weight.
+Bunk beds are relatively sturdy and can handle a reasonable amount of weight.
 Ideally, no one weighing more than 175 lbs (79 kilos) should sleep on the top bunk, whereas anyone over 200 lbs (90 kilos) should avoid using the bottom one.
-Although these upper limits are weights resembling more closely that of adults, they’re worth considering if you’re buying the bunk beds for teenagers.
+Although these upper limits are weights resembling more closely that of adults, they’re worth considering if you’re buying bunk beds for teenagers.
 If you’re not sure if there’s a weight limit on the beds, contact the retailer before you order.

 Different types of bunk beds

 Variety is the spice of life, and bunk beds are no different.
 It all depends on what you want from them.
 Here are some of the different types of children’s bunk beds we offer and why you might wish to choose them:

 Bunk beds lower to the ground are more suitable for younger children.
 Although height is less of an issue for children when it comes to getting in and out of bed, small children will find these easier to climb into.
 In any case, if you have a low ceiling, a lower bunk bed is more appropriate.
 You can enjoy the bonus of not having to climb the ladder to kiss them goodnight!